fermyon/developer/content/spin/quickstart.md

 └── webpack.config.js
 ```

 The additional `spin.toml` file is the manifest file, which tells Spin what events should trigger what components.
 In this case our trigger is HTTP, for a Web application, and we have only one component, at the route `/...`.
-This is a wildcard that matches any route.
+This is a wildcard that matches any route:

 <!-- @nocpy -->